What Makes a Good Recovery Residence? The Research is In.

 - For the benefit of scientists: The purpose of this study was to see if there were any links between the quality of the rehabilitation housing and the outcomes of the participants.
 The authors discovered that recovery apartments that were related to a bigger organization (e.g., parent organizations, treatment facilities, probation programs) and used 12-step programming had superior recovery outcomes.
 These characteristics may help to improve recovery outcomes by encouraging therapeutic home procedures, encouraging recovery-focused activities among residents, and accelerating patient-house matching and continuous care linkages and transitions.
 The authors also discovered that houses with fewer occupants, male-only residents, and fewer people on parole/probation, as well as households with higher housing costs and 30-day abstinence requirements, had better outcomes.
 However, it’s unclear if these results are due to housing or resident quality, because those who can afford more expensive housing with lower resident ability may enter ongoing care with more resources and, thus, a better chance of recovery.
 Furthermore, this study was undertaken as part of a randomized controlled trial with a special population of residents who had criminal justice involvement and were at high risk for HIV/AIDS, and all of the homes studied were in California.
 More research is needed to assess the direct impact of home characteristics on recovery outcomes and to see if the findings of this study apply to other populations with other drug use disorders and/or recovery residences in other states.
 Randomized controlled trials are also required to better understand the direct effects of housing, regardless of home variables.

-Our sober house directory is a great tool to help you find the homes, but it’s up to you to find the right fit.
-While certification and a good outward appearance is a start, do more digging before you commit.
+Our sober house directory is a great tool to help you find homes, but it’s up to you to find the right fit.
+While certification and a good outward appearance are a start, do more digging before you commit.
 Don’t be afraid to ask questions!

 If you’ve ever wondered what it’s like to open a sober house, we would encourage you to reach out to Vanderburgh Communities, the first organization offering sober living charters in the United States.
 Keep your head up and take it one day at a time!